MicrosoftDocs/memdocs/memdocs/solutions/end-to-end-guides/macos-endpoints-get-started.md

   Specifically, in the [Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431), you configure the following settings:

-  - **Devices > Configuration > Settings catalog > Declarative Device Management > Software Update**
+  - **Devices > Configuration > Create > Settings catalog > Declarative Device Management > Software Update**

-  - **Optional** - At **Devices > Configuration > Settings catalog > Restrictions**, you can use the following settings to delay how long after an update is released that users can manually install the updates.
+  - **Optional** - At **Devices > Configuration > Create > Settings catalog > Restrictions**, you can use the following settings to delay how long after an update is released that users can manually install the updates.
 These settings use Apple's MDM settings:

     - Enforced Software Update Minor OS Deferred Install Delay: 0-30
     - Enforced Software Update Major OS Deferred Install Delay: 0-30